What is nephrotic syndrome?

 Key points about nephrotic syndrome

 - Nephrotic syndrome develops when there is damage to the filtering part of the kidneys (glomeruli).
-This results in protein spilling into the urine (proteinuria).
+This results in protein spilling into the urine.

 - Loss of the proteins from your blood allows fluid to leak out of the blood vessels into the nearby tissues, causing swelling.

-- The blood within your blood vessels will become thick with the loss of fluid into the tissue.
+- The blood in your blood vessels will become thick with the loss of fluid into the tissue.
 This increases the risk for a blood clot.